 Ability and length

 The ability and skill set of a skier may also permit a greater scope for deviance from the mondo point measurement.
-This is because as a skier’s skills and ability increase, so too will there skiing style, meaning equipment can be altered in order to maximise fun, safety and performance on the slope.
+This is because as a skier’s skills and ability increase, so too will their skiing style, meaning equipment can be altered in order to maximize fun, safety and performance on the slope.

 For those who would consider themselves a beginner or intermediate skier, there is very little point in buying a boot which is smaller than one’s mondo point measurement.
 This is because as a beginner, there is no real need for a tight fitting boot.

 As a skier progresses to a more advanced skill level, the requirement for a boot that will better enable power transfers is drastically increased.

 Race skiers use the rule most prominently.
 They have an entirely different type of boot altogether.
 Although the fundamental construction of a ski boot will very rarely change, race boots are usually so small – relative to their occupant’s foot size – that they cut blood-flow to the feet.
 This is to allow racers to better influence their skis to enable them to accelerate when turning.

 This is why models such as the Atomic Live Fit 70 are best suited to males who are new to the sport and Fischer Vacuum 140 boots are our favorite model for advanced skiers and racers.

 This highlights an important point, both skiers would be severely inhibited if they were forced to ski on the other’s boot – as used in our example.
 So make sure you choose the correct ski boot that will be the best for your ability and demands.